TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-apis.md

 Tyks own APIs allow you to access to the following

+## Tyk Postman Collections

+We have a [Postman public workspace](https://www.postman.com/tyk-technologies/workspace/379673ec-4cc5-4b8e-bef5-8a6a988071cb/overview) where you can view, fork and test our Gateway and Dashboard APIs.

 ## [Tyk Gateway API](/docs/tyk-gateway-api/)

 This API is very small, and has no granular permissions system.
 It is used purely for internal automation and integration.
 It offers the following endpoints: